-Are you looking for the best bath bomb recipe that rivals your Lush favorites?
-Learn how to make homemade bath bombs that help exfoliate dead skin while you soak in the bathtub.
+These homemade bath bombs help exfoliate away dead skin while you relax and soak in the bathtub.

 Lush bath bombs have become really trendy over the last few years.
 However, you can make your own fun fizzies for a fraction of the price of store bought and get really creative with the ingredients.